 Author Questionnaire

-For most books, including trade, professional, and edited volumes use the following author questionnaire:
+For most books, including trade, professional, and edited volumes use the Author and Book Questionnaire (docx) If your book is a textbook, please use the Textbook Author Questionnaire (docx)

 If you are unsure of which version of the Author Questionnaire you should complete, please consult your acquisitions editor or assistant.